 Founded officially in December 1862, The Buffalo Fine Arts Academy—the governing body of the Albright-Knox Art Gallery—is among the country's oldest public arts institutions in the United States.
 Learn More

-The Gallery has several full- and part-time positions open.
+The museum has several full- and part-time positions open.

 View Open Positions

 The Albright-Knox is the perfect location for your next breakfast meeting or corporate event.